Small Business Solutions from Fedhealth

 hospital plans starting from only R1326 per month.

-Charlie Matroshe is standing by to assist your SME to join the Fedhealth family.
+Charlie Matroshe is standing by to assist your SMME to join the Fedhealth family.

 For more information about the options we can offer your employees, or any of the initiatives above, please contact her on 011 758 8680 / 082 455 8739 or alternatively send her an email by clicking the button below:

 Being more professional in business